tpohl535/project_one_yellow_ninjas/README.md

 https://public.tableau.com/profile/amy.b1588#!/vizhome/EastAustinSchoolsAnalysis/SchoolsStory <br>

 ###### Ethnic Distribution:
-The Hispanic/Latino ethnic group, which has traditionally formed the majority in East Austin schools, showed a 5% decline in enrollment in these 5 years.
-There was an accompanying 5% rise in the White student population.
-Both trends deviate from other Travis County schools, and indicate a demographic shift in East Austin.
+East Austin schools have traditionally had a Hispanic majority.
+But during the 5 years evaluated, there was a 5% drop in Hispanics, 1% drop in African Americans, but a 5% rise in White enrollment.
+This clearly deviated from the rest of Travis County.Both trends deviate from other Travis County schools, and indicate a demographic shift in East Austin.

 ###### Academic Performance (STAAR test results):
-White students show significant improvement of 30% in STAAR passing rates over these 5 years.
+STAAR test passing rates were relatively unchanged for Hispanics and African Americans.
+But White students in East Austin showed a significant rise of 30%, almost catching up with the rest of Travis County for White students.
 This could be a possible outcome of kids from higher income households with access to better support and more resources coming into schools in the area (assuming at least some join the public school system in AISD).

-The above findings indicate that certain ethnic groups are getting pushed out of East Austin over time -- thus, partially supporting our initial hypothesis of gentrification in the East Austin neighborhood.
+The above findings support part of our hypothesis, showing certain ethnic groups getting pushed out of East Austin and getting replaced possibly by more affluent groups as part of the gentrification cycle in the East Austin neighborhood.
 <br> <br>

 #### School Data: Free and Reduced Lunch